 History: Pentecost ’98

-On the 30th of May 1988, the Vigil of Pentecost, John Paul II invited the Movements and new Communities to Rome where they gathered in Saint Peter’s Square to give a united testimony.
+On the 30th of May 1998, the Vigil of Pentecost, John Paul II invited the Movements and new Communities to Rome where they gathered in Saint Peter’s Square to give a united testimony.
 It was an historic event that brought together the members and founders of movements.
-These movements are the fruit of a particular charism, given by the Holy Spirit, to the Church and to humankind in response to the needs of our time.
+Each of these movements is the fruit of a particular charism, given by the Holy Spirit, to the Church and to humankind in response to the needs of our time.

 John Paul II indicated to these new ecclesial realities, their own place in the Church, describing them as significant expressions of the Church’s charismatic nature, constitutive of the Church herself and co-essential to the Church’s institutional aspect.

 Aware that the pope ardently desired for the movements to be in communion among themselves, on that day, Chiara Lubich promised John Paul II that she would engage all her strength to promote fraternity between the movements, since her charism was unity.